Jonathan-Gander/JGCustomTileOverlay/README.md

 # JGCustomTileOverlay
 A custom tile overlay implementation for MKMapKit that uses a local cache to store downloaded tiles.
-It is used into my app GPX viewer ([link to the App Store](https://apps.apple.com/ch/app/gpx-viewer/id1511582047?l=fr)).
+It is used into my app [GPX viewer](https://apps.apple.com/ch/app/gpx-viewer/id1511582047?l=fr).

 ## App and classes description